jimhourihan/aqi-gadget/README.md

 ## Improvements

- * Move away from Ted Kaczynski aesthetic.
  * Cache rendered images to reduce amount of CPU usage.
- * Handle bad sensor I/O in a smart way.
  * Graph display of last hour or so (web too).
  * Clean up all the global state.